llluns/SI_206_final_project/README.md

 Then we’d search through Urban Dictionary API to see if we can pull the definition of those slang words.
 We’d then display the 5 words with the largest slang

-*6.What visualization package will you be using (matplotlib, plotly, seaborn, etc)?
+*6.What visualization package will you be using (matplotlib, plotly, seaborn, etc)?  *

 GGplot

-7. What graphs/charts will you be creating?
+*7. What graphs/charts will you be creating?*
 Graphic of slang frequencies of the top 10 slang words in the Ann Arbor area We’ll be showing the baseline frequencies at each point in time, and the slope of the frequencies (fastest growing slang).